FAQS

 Camp start and end times are clearly stated on your camp registration.
 You may sign-in up to 10 minutes before the camp time.
 Please be respectful of our camp start and end times.
 If these times are not respected, additional charges may apply for extra supervision.
 Repeated incidents may result in dismissal from future camp participation.

-Yes, all camp participants under the age of 12 must be signed in and out by an identified authorized individual.
+Yes, all camp participants aged 12 and under must be signed in and out by an identified authorized individual.
 Authorized individual may be asked to provide photo ID at time of pick up.
 For children over the age of 12, parents must provide written consent to their child’s leader on the first day of camp for child to self sign-in/out.

 All participants must be signed in and out of camp by an identified authorized individual over the age of 12.
 If you are arranging for someone to pick up your child who isn’t on your authorized list, you must send a written permission slip and notify camp staff.
 For children over the age of 12, parents must provide written consent to their child’s leader on the first day of camp for child to self sign-in/out.